cloudify-cosmo/docs.getcloudify.org/content/cli/init.md

                                  file.
 This is only relevant if uploading an archive.
 * `-r, --reset-config` -
 						Reset the working environment.
-This allows to reset configuration and is required before bootstrapping an additional manager.
+This allows to reset configuration.
 * `-i, --inputs TEXT` - Inputs for the deployment (Can be provided as wildcard based paths (*.yaml, /my_inputs/, etc..) to YAML files, a JSON string or as key1=value1;key2=value2).
 This